 4. Go camping, even if it’s only in your backyard.

 Every couple should go camping together at least once.
 It’s a fantastic way to adventure together, and to be honest, camping as a couple is incredibly romantic and intimate.
 There’s nothing like heading out to the woods together to bring you closer to nature and to each other.
+It’s the epitome of great summer date ideas.

 But, let’s be honest.
 Maybe you’re not the camping type(s).
 Never fear.
 You can alter this date to fit your style.
 Try backyard camping to enjoy the pleasures of sleeping outside while still having your favorite home amenities at the ready (a full bathroom, reliable WiFi).
 And if even that is too much, well, then a living room slumber party will have to do.